 In December 2013, Amazon’s CEO, Jeff Bezos, unveiled plans for Amazon Prime Air, a future delivery system designed to safely get packages to customers in 30 minutes using drones.
 At the time, Bezos told reporters that, being an ‘optimist’, he expected this service to be available in four to five years.

-On December 7th, 2016, Amazon completed its first Prime Air fully autonomous delivery to a customer living close to its Prime Air depot in Cambridge, England.
+On December 7th 2016, Amazon completed its first Prime Air fully autonomous delivery to a customer living close to its Prime Air depot in Cambridge, England.
 A few days later, it made its first public available trial for customers living within several miles of the depot, with the objective of gathering data to accelerate the deployment of the service.
-Amazon also opened Prime Air development centers in the United States, Austria, France and Israel, and has been testing the vehicles in multiple locations.
+Amazon also opened Prime Air development centres in the United States, Austria, France and Israel, and has been testing the vehicles in multiple locations.

 In the meantime, Wing, a subsidiary of Alphabet Inc., has been building and testing drones and navigation systems to deliver small packages directly to homes in minutes, in addition to an Unmanned Traffic Management (UTM) system to help drones navigate the skies safely.
 In 2019, Wing was the first drone operator to be certified as an air carrier by the Federal Aviation Administration (FAA) in the United States.
 It also has operations in Finland and Australia, where it delivers hot coffees and food to customers near Canberra.